 3. Find the items titled "Post-Arrival E-Check-in"

 4. Upload the required documents that are not yet marked as Complete.
-If you have already uploaded some documents, there may be comments informing you of any remaining issues.
+If you have already uploaded some documents, check for comments informing you of any remaining issues.
 Please allow 24-48 hours for the review process.

-• I-94 record: You should be able to access your I-94 at https://i94.cbp.dhs.gov/I94/#/home after entering the United States.
-Please note that we require the Most Recent I-94, we do not require your travel history.
+• I-94 record: You can access your I-94 at https://i94.cbp.dhs.gov/I94/#/home after entering the United States.
+Please note that we require the Most Recent I-94; we do not require your travel history.

 • Signed I-20/DS-2019: This is the I-20 (F-1 visa holders) or DS-2019 (J-1 visa holders) you received from Rice University (unless your J-1 visa is externally sponsored, e.g., by Fulbright).
 Please make sure you have signed the first page before uploading the copy.

-• Dependent documents: These are only required if you have F-2 or J-2 dependents (i.e., spouse and/or child) with you in the U.S. Please do not upload duplicates of your own documents under this section.
-If you do not have dependents, we will close this section for you automatically when reviewing your other documents.
+• Dependent documents: These are only required if you have F-2 or J-2 dependents (i.e., spouse and/or child) with you in the United States.
+Please do not upload duplicates of your own documents under this section.
+If you do not have dependents, we will close this section automatically when reviewing your other documents. -

 STEP 3: ESTHER Address Update

-All students are required to update their address in the Local Address field in their ESTHER account with the local address where they reside.
-Please follow the formatting guidelines, so that your address is properly accepted by SEVIS.
+All students must update their address in the Local Address field in their ESTHER account with the local address where they reside, as well as add their U.S. phone number in the Personal Cell Phone field.

 STEP 4: International Student Orientation